 I fell in love with Robin Williams during the movie, Patch Adams.
 I disliked Philip Seymour Hoffman in the same movie.
 Over time, I came to find both actors on an even par, I loved them equally.
 Now they are both dead.

-Depression is an evil demon that reaches into the core of someone, be they Robin, Philip or the thousands of men and women who die by suicide each year.
-I have had a brother-in-law take his own life.
-I have read story after story after story of brave men and women in the armed services and those who serve their communities as police and correctional officers, firefighters/EMS and 911 dispatchers who fight this same demon, but lose the battle over depression.
+Depression is an evil demon that reaches into the core of someone, be they Robin, Philip or the thousands of men, women and teenagers who die by suicide each year.
+I had a brother-in-law take his own life.
+I have read story after story after story of brave men and women in the armed services and those who serve their communities as police and correctional officers, firefighters/EMS and 911 dispatchers who fought the same demon again and again, but lost the battle.

 Please do not judge Robin or Philip or the others.
 Do not call them weak.
 They suffer from a mental illness that, at times, is cast aside as not an important illness, something that we only talk about in whispers.
 They are often told to suck it up.
 Be a man!
 They are shunned.